Abdy01/DVWA-Walkthrough/CSRF/README.md

 Create an iframe of the csrf path with the id "myFrame" and then use it in the payload() function to take the user_token and send it further.<br/>
 The elements are hidden because we don't want to expose this to the target.<br/>
 We will set the security to Low in order to upload the file on the server.
-The main goal is to solve only the csrf challenge on High level, so for a moment we can set it to Low for the additional steps.<br/>
+The main goal is to solve only the csrf challenge on High level, so is not a problem to use Low level for the additional steps.<br/>
+Upload the file on the server and change back the level to High.<br/>
-Then after the file is uploaded, we can send the full path to our target.
+Now, we can send the path to the file to our target.
 When the page is visited, this is happening:

 <p align="center">
   <img src="https://github.com/Abdy01/DVWA-Walkthrough/blob/main/CSRF/!images/csrf9.png?raw=true">